Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 7.0.5 =
+* June 14th 2023
+* Improvement: notice informing about the new free vulnerability detection feature
+* Improvement: improved the php redirect method
+* Improvement: make the wp-config.php not writable notice dismissable

 = 7.0.4 =
 * Fix: feedback on hardening features enable action not showing as enabled, props @rtpHarry